goforaditya/chaitrade_capital/README.md

 ## Key Features

+### ChaiTrade Bench
+Inspired by claude plays pokemon and ARC-AGI-3 https://arcprize.org/arc-agi/3/ this benchmark.
+Play through all the levels in ChaiTrade learn the indian stock market along with building context and meomry to later pick from and then make trades on the platform.

 ### Core Gameplay and Learning
 - **RPG Progression**: Start as a "Novice Trader" and level up through quests, earning "Chai Points" for completing tutorials and building strategies.
 Progress from Intern to Chief Algo Officer with experience-based leveling.
 - **Visual Builder (Scratch-Like Blocks)**: Drag-and-drop interface to construct financial pipelines.
 Blocks compile to Python code previews, teaching programming basics, data ingestion, ETL processes, and trading automations.